 Swap the hyped tourist hotspots for the laidback ambience, off-the-beaten-track experiences and authentic culture and tastes of Gisborne.
 Known as “Tairawhiti” in Maori, the city and its surrounds are rich in culture, which travellers get to engage in with personal Maori tours to even waka (canoe) and helicopter excursions.
 Gisborne is also a hidden gem of the winemaking world, with cellar door experiences in and around the city.
 As for accommodation, there’s the familiar with international-style hotels to the homely with boutique B&Bs to the unique with glamping.

-Plan your premium getaway to the first city in the world to see the sunrise with this luxury guide to Gisborne.
+Plan your premium getaway to the first city in the world to see the sunrise with this luxury travel guide to Gisborne.